OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

    sequential search
       The simplest search algorithm: In an array, simply look at the array elements in the order that they appear.

+   sequential tree representation
+      A representation that stores a series of node values with the minimum information needed to reconstruct the tree structure.
+      This is a technique for :term:`serializing <serialization>` a tree.

+   serialization
+      The process of taking a data structure in memory and representing it as a sequence of bytes.
+      This is sometimes done in order to transmit the data structure across a network or store the data structure in a :term:`stream`, such as on disk.
+      :term:`Deserialization <deserialization>` reconstructs the
+      original data structure from the serialized representation.

    set
       A collection of distinguishable :term:`members <member>` or